starship/starship/CONTRIBUTING.md

 Testing is critical to making sure starship works as intended on systems big and small.
 Starship interfaces with many applications and system APIs when generating the prompt, so there's a lot of room for bugs to slip in.

 Unit tests are written using the built-in Rust testing library in the same file as the implementation, as is traditionally done in Rust codebases.
-These tests can be run with `cargo test` and are run on GitHub as part of our GitHub Actions continuous integration to ensure consistend behavior.
+These tests can be run with `cargo test` and are run on GitHub as part of our GitHub Actions continuous integration to ensure consistent behavior.

 All tests that test the rendered output of a module should use `ModuleRenderer`.
 For Example: